mtab3000/stonks/README.md

     sudo apt-get update
     sudo apt-get upgrade

-then, enable spi and clone this repository using
+then, enable the SPI interface and clone this repository using

     cd ~
     sudo raspi-config nonint do_spi 0